luser-dr00g/pcomb/README.md

 smorgasbord of types of object and functions for constructing and manipulating objects.

-There are two global objects for the values stereotypical Lisp true/false type.
+There are two global objects for the values of the stereotypical Lisp true/false type.
 The `boolean` subtype is a "virtual" or *synthetic* type with 2 possible elements, one of which is the symbol T, and the other is an invalid object which is also used as a sentinel to terminate lists.